flytbase/apidoc/source/includes/namespace.md

 This API gets the namespace, the FlytOS running device is using.
-This is required for making service calls and REST calls for the all other APIs.
+This is required for making python, cpp service calls and REST calls for the all other APIs.

 ```GET http://< ip >/ros/get_global_namepsace```